pefreeman/36-290/EXAMPLE_DATASETS/README.md

 5 Jul 2018: MDR and STAR_QUASAR added.
 STAR_LRG_SEPARATION moved to PROJECT_DATASETS.

-Check back, as datasets will be added throughout Summer 2018.
+6 Aug 2018: the seven datasets above, plus the four in the PROJECT_DATASETS directory, will be the ones I go with in Fall 2018.